tonybutzer/harmony-docs/documentation/source/08week.md

 ## How will we ever make science easy
 1. Move data - all data into shared data lakes - prewrangled - WIP
 2. Move the Scientist to the data
-3. Build easy software eco-system in python
+3. Build an easy ito use software eco-systemi/set-of-libraries in python
 4. Teach the scientists just enuf python
-5. Teach the library builders and devops people lots of python
+5. Teach the library builders and devops people lots of python and the details of remotely sensed data
 6. Build middleware that deals with all the nuances of Remote Sensed Data
     - Open Data Cube ?
 7. Understand the trade-offs and adapt our thinking accordingly
 8. Communicate like crazy - Collaborate like the human race depends on it
-9. Buy water futures over California on the CBOE
+9. Buy water futures over California on the NASDAQ

 ### TL;DR - Evangelize and implement the Pangeo Vision